Skip to content

 C-Nav 50.0 40.3 55.8 46.5 56.3 46.5 52.2 42.2

-w/o KD (no feature distillation) 28.2 16.9 31.4 20.2 32.5 21.9 33.6 19.9
+w/o KD (w/o feature distillation) 28.2 16.9 31.4 20.2 32.5 21.9 33.6 19.9

-w/o FP (no feature replay) 37.9 27.9 45.9 32.6 38.9 26.7 42.7 30.2
+w/o FP (w/o feature replay) 37.9 27.9 45.9 32.6 38.9 26.7 42.7 30.2

-All (full C-Nav) 50.0 40.3 55.8 46.5 56.3 46.5 52.2 42.2
+All (Full C-Nav) 50.0 40.3 55.8 46.5 56.3 46.5 52.2 42.2

-Adaptive Sampling Ablation (HM3D, 50% trajectory length, SR%)
+Adaptive Sampling Ablation (HM3D, 50% Length, SR%)

-Sampling Strategy RNN-Avg Trans-Avg Bev-Avg LLM-Avg
+Sampling Method RNN-Avg Trans-Avg Bev-Avg LLM-Avg

 Uniform (50%) 43.2 50.5 49.4 47.7